bseverns/dust-press/tools/README.md

 # Reuse the baked seeds + 4-second stimulus at 44.1/48/96 kHz
 python tools/dustpress_probe_regression.py

+# Keep the CSV around if you want to eyeball the telemetry later
+python tools/dustpress_probe_regression.py --keep-csv

+# Or park it somewhere specific (useful for CI artefacts)
+python tools/dustpress_probe_regression.py --csv-out native/build/probe_telemetry.csv
 ```

 If you're intentionally reshaping the DSP, regenerate the baseline with intent and a commit message to match: